Frequently Asked Questions Regarding DUI

 After the officer takes my license, can I still drive?

 As you can see, the issues associated with driving after a DUI arrest are rather complex.
-However, our office routinely files the appropriate documentation to secure continued driving privileges.
-We are also thorough in the counseling of our clients so as to better insure that they avoid being rearrested for charges such as “Driving While License Suspended or Revoked,” or “Violation of Drivers License Restrictions.”
+However, our office routinely files the appropriate documentation to ensure continued driving privileges.
+We are also thorough in the counseling of our clients so as to better insure that they avoid being rearrested for charges such as “Driving While License Suspended or Revoked,” or “Violation of Driver’s License Restrictions.”

 Click Here for further Information on “Hardship License Tips”